 However, if you apply undiluted essential oil to the skin, you may experience pain, irritation, and inflammation.
 Because of this, fewer risks are associated with inhalation or diffusion methods.

 You also shouldn’t ingest essential oils.
 This can lead to stomach problems, headache, and vomiting.
+Some essential oils are toxic.

 The best approach for treatment depends on your symptoms.
 If you experience mild or infrequent vertigo, it generally goes away on its own.
 Lying down in a quiet, dark room can help relieve any symptoms.
 Your doctor may also prescribe medication to treat your symptoms.